SebaSilC/SebaSilC/README.md

 ### Selected Projects
 - AWS and Azure cloud environments with IAM guardrails and centralized logging.
 - Cloud automation using Terraform, Bicep and Ansible.
-- Logging and monitoring for cloud-native workloads.
+- Logging & monitoring for cloud-native workloads.

 See pinned repositories below for detailed implementations.